GlitchSecure/website/_pages/pricing.md

 published: true

 # Call-to-action
-cta-title: "Need a security assessment?"
+cta-title: "Need a pentest?
+Let's talk."
-cta-subtitle: "Looking for more information or want to try out the GlitchSecure platform?<br>We're here to help!
-Enter your email and we'll get back to you today!"
+cta-subtitle: "We'd love to work with you!
+Enter your email and pick a time on our calendar that works best for you, we'll be happy to answer any questions you might have.<br>"
 cta-button-text: "Let's Talk!"
 cta-button-link: "https://cal.com/team/glitchsecure/intro/?email="
 ---